codex-academy/oh-oh/pages/light.md

 }
 ```

-Now one will be able to see the status of a `Light` Object like this:
+Now you will be able to see the status of a `Light` Object like this:

 ```javascript